Continentals Camp before and after Guilford

 Turn around and look up the hill.

-After only 10 days camped north of modern South Boston, Va., Greene recrosses the river and returns to the region.
+After only a week camped north of modern South Boston, Va., Greene recrosses the river and returns to the region.
 For the next two weeks, the army will spend no more than two nights in any one camp, to avoid a direct confrontation with Cornwallis until Greene is ready.